garglk/garglk/terps/git/README.txt

 --------------------------------------------------------------------------------

 * Version History

+1.3.6 2021-05-25  Direct threading now works for 64 bit builds.
+                  Fixed an issue with compiling with Visual C++.

 1.3.5 2016-11-19  Fixed a bug when the streamnum opcode is called with the
                   smallest possible negative number.